Film Set Decorator

 Hi Kitty, I'm Josie, 21 and from Germany..I'm really interested in the dilm buissness and I'll be in Santa Barbara for half a year in September...just wanted to ask if you would consider taking on an intern..me :D thanks a lot in advance, Josie

-Asked by Josie about 10 years ago
+Asked by Josie over 10 years ago

 Hi Josie, I am not currently taking any interns.
 Honestly, the industry has changed and now most film productions don't take unpaid interns because of the liability issues that come with it.
 We did have an intern on a recent feature film but that was a very special case: the young lady was the daughter of a studio executive :) I would suggest trying to submit yourself as an art pa or a general set pa.
 Getting on a set and observing is the first step towards learning more about the production process.